TRINKTalks

 Valerie Kathawala specializes in the wine cultures, traditions, and innovations of Germany, Austria, South Tyrol, and Switzerland, as well as those closer to her home in New York City.
 Her work appears in the pages of Noble Rot, The Art of Eating, SevenFifty Daily, Meininger’s Wine Business International, Pipette, Glug, Pellicle and a number of other publications.
 She is the co-founder and co-editor of the wine magazine TRINK.
 She is currently at work researching and writing a new course (2025) on German wines for the Wine Scholar Guild.

-Thanks for joining us today and remember to Keep Trinking!
+Thanks for listening and keep Trinking!

 Disclaimer